-An ad blocker is a software that can prevent loading advertising content on a website.
-The wide use of ad blockers leads to decreasing revenues and can finally cause a serious problem for projects monetarized by display ads.
-Advanced Ads provides some features to handle this issue.
+The extensive use of ad blockers leads to decreasing revenues and can finally cause a severe problem for projects monetarized by display ads.
+It can also cause script issues without any inserted ads, like in your WordPress admin panel.
+Advanced Ads provides some integrated features to handle this issue.

 Count and analyze ad blocker users on your site

 The use of ad-blocking software is increasing.
 Depending on your site’s topic, ad blockers are installed in up to over 50% of the visiting browsers, preventing your ads from being displayed.
 Their usage grew by 30% in 2016.

 The problem becomes much more dramatic when you analyze this progress for different regions and devices.
 In India, for example, the usage of ad blockers on smartphones rose to 59%.

 The first step to understanding how threatening ad blockers are for your own business is to learn more about them.
 We developed the ad blocker counter to identify these users.
 You can find them in your Google Analytics reports.

 You can learn more about this user group and its behavior with this information.
 To start tracking this user segment, you need to insert your Google Analytics ID into the ad blocker counter option, which you can find in the general plugin settings.

 To evaluate this user group in your Google Analytics, we provide a customized report (“Ad Block”) that you can import to your dashboard with this link or from the Google Analytics Solutions Gallery.
 After the import, you can choose “Ad Block” from your custom reports.
 If you open the Top Events section, you can find the ad block users listed as an event action next to the other entries from Advanced Ads.